qiscus/QiscusCore-iOS/index.md

 ### Update message READ status

-You can set your message status into **read**, the ideal case of this is to notify other participant that a message has **read.  **
+You can set your message status into **read**, the ideal case of this is to notify other participant that a message has **read.**
 You need to pass `roomId ` and lastCommentReadId.
-When you have **10 messages**, and the latest message Id, let say is **10**, once you set read message status with the latest message, in this case is **10, **your previous messages will update into **read** as well.
+When you have **10 messages**, and the latest message Id, let say is **10**, once you set read message status with the latest message, in this case is **10**, your previous messages will update into **read** as well.
 You can update message read status by calling updateCommentRead method, for example:

 ```
 /// Mark Comment as read, include comment before